Chart Color Schemes

 Cultural Diversity

-Manly Vale - Allambie Heights was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics
+The level of cultural diversity witnessed in Manly Vale - Allambie Heights was found to be above average when compared nationally for a number of language and cultural background related metrics

-Manly Vale-Allambie Heights, surveyed between 2016 and 2021, had a higher cultural diversity than most local areas.
-15.9% of its residents spoke languages other than English at home, and 32.1% were born overseas.
-Christianity was the predominant religion, comprising 49.3%.
+Manly Vale-Allambie Heights had a higher cultural diversity than most local areas, with 15.9% of its residents speaking languages other than English at home and 32.1% born overseas.
+Christianity was the predominant religion in Manly Vale-Allambie Heights, accounting for 49.3% of its population.
+Notably, Judaism had a slightly higher representation in Manly Vale-Allambie Heights compared to Greater Sydney, with 0.4% of its population identifying as Jewish.

 Frequently Asked Questions - Diversity